 Resources on Supported Decision Making are here.

 The CYSHCN Network offers several trainings related to health transition that are listed here.
-Feel free to give us a call at the Regional Center to learn more or see our front page.
+Feel free to give us a call at the Regional Center to learn more or see our front page for upcoming trainings.

 Family Voices of Wisconsin has fact sheets on transition including information on Supported Decision Making and accessing healthcare: www.familyvoiceswi.org/resource-library/

-Wisconsin Promise created a Transition Guide (Fall 2018): promisewi.com/transition-guide/
+Wisconsin Promise created a Transition Guide (Fall 2018): promisewi.com/transition-guide/.
+Contact us for a paper copy.

 Health Care Transition